BallOfEnergy1/Spool/README.md

   - Not only fixed crashes, but also added an extra config option for viewing the section times inside threads (see: `B:"Use better task profiling?"`).
 - ~~Truly make concurrent world access :ayo:~~
   - This is done! ~~Concurrent world may have some bugs.~~
+  - Concurrent world generation is currently work in progress.
 - Debug until 99% of issues have been fixed (concurrency and such).
 - Begin the compatibility spree of forking/PRing/mixin-ing other mods in order to increase thread safety.
   - ~~Fix issues with world chunk saving/loading where the *entire world is deleted* (mod conflict).~~